 Stay Near the Departure Gate

 Airline personnel will make informational announcements at your departure gate.
-You will want to stay within hearing range so that you do not miss any updates.
+Stay within hearing range so that you do not miss any updates.

 Ask Your Airline for Information and Help

-Pull out those contact numbers and call your airline right away.
+Pull out those contact numbers and call your airline.
 Ask for an update on the situation and find out whether your flight is realistically expected to take off within a few hours.
 If the diversion will significantly impact your travel plans, ask to be placed on another flight to your destination.
-You can also use social media, such as Facebook and Twitter, to contact your airline and ask for help.
+You can also use social media to contact your airline and ask for help.

 Losing your temper will not solve any problems.
 Everyone on your flight will be feeling stressed, including you, but you will get more useful information and quicker assistance from your airline if you keep your cool and politely ask for help.